mbackermann/advent_of_code/README.md

 # Advent of Code

-These are my implementations for advent of code using Ruby
+These are my implementations of [Advent of Code](https://adventofcode.com) challenges using Ruby